Fly Casting Definitions, Glossary & Terminology

 Refers to the rod bouncing back after counter flex (at the completion of adding force to the rod with examples of casting stroke, sweep, mend, etc…).

-Any force which is straight away and in the opposite direction of the fly line travels upon the completion of the stroke.
+Any force that is straight away and in the opposite direction of the fly line travels upon the completion of the stroke.
 Examples include pulling the line, backing the rod up, or perpendicular rod positioning (latent rod force) as soon as the abrupt stop occurs.

 The movement or fluctuation marked by the regular recurrence or natural flow of related objects to the system.
 The pace of a singular movement during the cast (line positioning sweep or casting stroke).
 Used to describe applied force during rod motion.
 Syncopation, timing, and tempo are a few examples that are encompassed by rhythm.
 A very important concept for any fly casting model for dealing with teaching advanced casts or line manipulations.